untoldengine/UntoldEngine/docs/Architecture/asset_remote_streaming.md

 ## Overview

-UntoldEngine supports streaming scene geometry directly from remote HTTP/HTTPS servers (e.g., a CDN).
-When a scene manifest URL points to a remote server, the engine downloads the manifest, resolves all tile/HLOD/LOD asset URLs relative to that server, and downloads each asset on demand as the camera approaches.
+UntoldEngine supports streaming scene geometry directly from remote **HTTPS** servers (e.g., a CDN).
+Plain `http://` URLs are rejected at the engine boundary to prevent unencrypted asset transmission.
+When a scene manifest URL points to a remote HTTPS server, the engine downloads the manifest, resolves all tile/HLOD/LOD asset URLs relative to that server, and downloads each asset on demand as the camera approaches.
 Downloaded assets are stored in a persistent disk cache so subsequent sessions never re-download unchanged files.

 This layer sits below the tile streaming system but above the local asset loading pipeline.
 The rest of the engine — `GeometryStreamingSystem`, `TileComponent`, `UntoldReader` — is unaware of whether an asset came from disk or the network; `RemoteAssetDownloader` resolves a remote URL to a local cached path before the file is opened.